Structured Outputs

 Streaming

-You can use streaming to process model responses or function call arguments as they are being generated, and parse them as structured data.
+You can use streaming to process model responses as they are being generated, and parse them as structured data.

 That way, you don’t have to wait for the entire response to complete before handling it.
 This is particularly useful if you would like to display JSON fields one by one, or handle function call arguments as soon as they are available.